-Work-for-hire is a work prepared by an employee within the scope of his or her employment, or a work specifically ordered or commissioned under a written work for hire contract.
+Work-for-hire is a work specifically ordered or commissioned under a written work-for-hire contract.

 Part A - Copyright

 I. Ownership

 Skidmore College has historically asserted no ownership interest that it may legally have to copyrightable works created by Community members.
 Skidmore's fundamental practice with regard to copyrightable intellectual property remains one in which ownership shall be held by the individual(s) who create(s) the work subject to the exceptions specified below in Section II.